 Failure to comply with a recommendation is not considered a breach of rules, but merely implies that the board of directors of the company has chosen a different approach.
-The markets must decide whether deviations are justified, and whether the explanation is satisfactory.
-A good explanation provides specific insight for stakeholders to be able to decide on any investments.
-In order to create the transparency necessary for investors, companies must respond to each recommendation and provide information on whether or not they will be complying with the recommendation in question.
+The markets must decide whether deviations are justified, and whether the explanation is sufficiently complete, and they must provide the reader with an opportunity to understand fully the purpose of the derogation.
+A good explanation provides specific insight for stakeholders so that they can decide on possible investments.

 Note that reporting must reflect the current style of management at the time of reporting.
 In the event of significant changes during the year, or after the balance sheet date, this should be described in the corporate governance report.

-Companies must consider each of the recommendations.
-FAQ, other guidelines and standard reporting formats are available at www.corporategovernance.dk.
+Frequently asked quistions/answers, other guidelines and standard reporting formats are available at www.corporategovernance.dk.
 Furthermore, examples have been published of well drawn up and poorly drawn up explanations provided by companies in their corporate governance reports.

 The Committee has ascertained that many companies choose to provide supplementary information even in cases where the company specifically meets a recommendation.
-The Committee encourages companies to provide supplementary information where this increases transparency and if relevant.
+The Committee encourages companies to provide supplementary information where this increases transparency and if relevant, particularly with regard to the recommendations assessed by the company to be of particular importance to the shareholders of the company.